vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 |Calico|<p>Calico is used in environments where factors like network performance, flexibility, and power are essential.</p><p></p><p>For routing packets between nodes, Calico leverages the BGP routing protocol instead of an overlay network.
 This eliminates the need to wrap packets with an encapsulation layer resulting in increased network performance for Kubernetes workloads.</p>|<p>Pros</p><p>- Support for network policies</p><p>- High network performance</p><p>- SCTP support</p><p>Cons</p><p>- No multicast support</p><p></p>|
 |Multus|Multus CNI provides multiple interfaces per each Kubernetes pod.
 Using Multus CRDs, you can specify which pods get which interfaces and allow different interfaces depending on the use case.|<p>Pros</p><p>- Separation of data/control planes.</p><p>- Separate security policies can be used for separate interfaces. </p><p>- Supports SR-IOV, DPDK, OVS-DPDK, and VPP workloads in Kubernetes with both cloud native and NFV based applications in Kubernetes.</p>|

+## Deploy Pods with Routable and No-NAT IP Addresses (NSX)

+On vSphere with NSX networking and the Antrea container network interface (CNI), you can configure a workload clusters with routable IP addresses for its worker pods, bypassing network address translation (NAT) for external requests from and to the pods.

+You can perform the following tasks by using the routable IP addresses on pods:

+- Trace outgoing requests to common shared services, due to their source IP address is the routable pod IP address and not a NAT address.
+- Support authenticated incoming requests from the external internet directly to pods by bypassing NAT.

 ## Tanzu Kubernetes Grid Infrastructure Networking

 Tanzu Kubernetes Grid on vSphere can be deployed on various networking stacks including:

-- VMware NSX-T Data Center Networking
+- VMware NSX Data Center Networking
 - vSphere Networking (VDS)

-**Note:** The scope of this document is limited to VMware NSX-T Data Center Networking with NSX Advanced Load Balancer Enterprise Edition.
+**Note:** The scope of this document is limited to VMware NSX Data Center Networking with NSX Advanced Load Balancer Enterprise Edition.

 ## Tanzu Kubernetes Grid on VMware NSX Data Center Networking with NSX Advanced Load Balancer

-When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
-All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T transport nodes, which provide network connectivity to the Kubernetes environment.
+When deployed on VMware NSX Networking, Tanzu Kubernetes Grid uses the NSX logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
+All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX transport nodes, which provide network connectivity to the Kubernetes environment.

 You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as: